pc592/FitbitToDrip/README.md

 # FitbitToDrip

 Utility to convert Fitbit menstrual data to Drip menstrual data.
 Does not store data, all calculations are done in-browser.
+Tool available via github-pages: https://pc592.github.io/FitbitToDrip/

 ## Backstory